hai-vr/Basis/README.md

  ## Installation

-This project is currently using Unity 6 (6000.1.9f1) Other Unity versions may work but will require changes and adaptations.
+This project is currently using Unity 6 (6000.2.1f1) Other Unity versions may work, but will require changes and adaptations.
-Currently, OPENXR and SteamVR are supported as well as OPENXR Quest.
+Currently, OPENXR and SteamVR are supported, as well as OPENXR Quest.

 1. Make sure you have the correct Unity version installed.
 2. Clone the repository
    ```sh
    git clone https://github.com/BasisVR/Basis.git
    ```
-3. Open the project and make sure to load the scene Initialization
+3. Open the project and make sure to load the scene Initialisation
 4. Enter play!

  ## Contact